ushiradineth/koano-api/README.md

 ### Build the image

-- Run `docker build -t cron-be:prod -f Dockerfile .` to build the image.
+- Run `docker build -t cron-be:prod -f deployments/Dockerfile .` to build the image.

 ### Run the image using Docker Compose

 - Uncomment the `cron-be` service in `docker-compose.yml`.
-- Run `docker-compose -f docker-compose.yml up -d` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.
+- Run `docker-compose -f deployments/docker-compose.yml up -d` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.